nicolascolla/fastburgers/README.md

-# Fatburners
+# Fastburgers

-Count your calories with Fatburners.
+Count your calories with Fastburgers.

 Download from the Open Store: https://open-store.io/app/fatburners.christianpauly